 The application and administration of the scheme has not been friendly nor consistent and has challenged and frustrated many participants, families, and the MS workforce.
-Negative experiences range from planning through to application and review process, with adverse practices and processes hindering the successful introduction and acceptance of the scheme.
+Negative experiences range from planning through to the application and review process, with adverse practices and processes hindering the successful introduction and acceptance of the scheme.

-The major challenges of the implementation of the NDIS in NSW are summarised as follows:
+The major challenges with scheme implementation overall could be summarised as:

-- 1. Difficulties with the planning process; lack of understanding of progressive neurological conditions by NDIA staff - 2.
-Difficulties with plan approval and plan implementation; poor communication with Support Co-ordinators and participants by Local Area Co-ordinators (LACs) - 3.
-Difficulties with the planning review process; high volume of plans needing review; poor communication by NDIA staff regarding complaints and appeals
+- Difficulties with the planning process; lack of understanding of progressive neurological conditions by NDIA staff - Difficulties with plan approval and plan implementation; poor communication with participants and Support Co-ordinators by Local Area Co-ordinators (LACs) - Difficulties with the planning review process; high volume of plans needing review; poor communication by NDIA staff regarding complaints and appeals